FJords/JavaTicTacToe/README.md

 Navigate to the directory where the source code file (JavaTicTacToeDLR.java) is located.

-**Compile the code using the following command** - Copy code javac TicTacToe.java
+**Compile the code using the following command** - Copy code JavaTicTacToeDLR.java

 **Running the Game** -
-After successfully compiling the code, run the game using the command:
-Copy code java TicTacToe
-The Tic Tac Toe game window will appear, and you can start playing immediately.
+After successfully compiling the code, run the game using the command, Copy code JavaTicTacToeDLR The Tic Tac Toe game window will appear, and you can start playing immediately.

 **Playing the Game** -